-Use this “At A Glance Guide” to learn the statewide rules of civil procedure applicable to bringing a motion to quash in California Superior Court.
-For more detailed information, including continuously updated local rules, please see the California Superior Court SmartRules Guides: Motion to Quash, Opposition to Motion to Quash, and Reply in Support of Motion to Quash.
+Use this “At A Glance Guide” to learn the statewide rules of civil procedure applicable to bringing a Motion to Quash in California Superior Court.
+For more detailed information, including continuously updated state and local rules and procedures, please see the California Superior Court SmartRules Guides: Motion to Quash, Opposition to Motion to Quash, and Reply in Support of Motion to Quash.

 Who May Bring A Motion To Quash

-1. Any consumer whose personal records are sought by a subpoena duces tecum and who is a party to the action (CCP § 1985.3(g)) may bring a motion to quash.
+1. Any consumer whose personal records are sought by a subpoena duces tecum and who is a party to the action may bring a motion to quash.
 It is not clear, pursuant to the relevant statutes, whether this right is limited to party consumers.
 A California Court of Appeals decision provides that a consumer may move to quash or modify a subpoena and does not limit that right to party consumers.
-Lantz v.
-Superior Court, 28 Cal.
-App.
-4th 1831, 1849 (1994).
-Note that non-party consumers may object to a subpoena by serving written objections.
-CCP § 1985.3(g).
-See Los Angeles SmartRulesTM procedural guide: RESPONSE TO SUBPOENA.

-2. Any employee whose employment records are sought by a subpoena duces tecum (CCP § 1985.6(f)) may bring a motion to quash.
+2. Any employee whose employment records are sought by a subpoena duces tecum may bring a motion to quash.
 Note that non-party employees may object to a subpoena by serving written objections.
-CCP § 1985.6(f).
-See Los Angeles SmartRulesTM procedural guide: RESPONSE TO SUBPOENA.

 3. Any non-party who has been served with a business records subpoena may bring a motion to quash.
-CCP § 1987.1.
 Note, however, that some case law holds that a non-party may simply serve written objections and is not required to bring a motion to quash.
 “The discovery rules do not discriminate against nonparty deponents.
 They need not scramble to retain a lawyer to file a motion to quash in order to challenge ‘records only’ discovery requests that seek privileged information.
 It is sufficient to simply object.”
-Monarch Healthcare v.
-Superior Court, 78 Cal.
-App.
-4th 1282 (2000).

 Who Must Be Served